ene-h/Ken3S/src/site/notes/General stuff/Shoryu-shoryu.md

 `2MK xx 2323LP, 2323MK~LP` [[General stuff/Shoryu-shoryu#Old inputs\|†]].
 On leverless I almost exclusively use the crouching DP shortcut, except as an anti-air or canceling into super.

-Be wary that you usually will not land the second DP midscreen if you cancel the first one even slightly late!
 # Midscreen:
 #### [[General stuff/Terminology#Target combo\|TC]] shoryu shoryu
 - Q